 2013's winning entry was from Oakwrights Bath Ltd for its transformation of a building in central London into a spiritual centre for the Self-Realization Fellowship.

-2012's entry was won by Icklesham Joinery for its outstanding renovation of the Robert Adam designed RSA House off the Strand in London.
+2012's award was won by Icklesham Joinery for its outstanding renovation of the Robert Adam designed RSA House off the Strand in London.
 They were tasked with supplying the specialist joinery items for the House’s refurbishment including air conditioning unit housings, fire-rated doorsets and shutters, roof lantern mouldings, oak wall panelling, oak speaker enclosure units, cloakroom storage and the double entrance doors into the Great Room which also had to incorporate a hidden projector.
-See more about this project.

 2011's joint winners were JELD-WEN UK Ltd and Howdens Joinery for its Howdens Burford door project.
-The JELD-WEN Howdens Burford door was launched earlier this year as a special moulded door exclusively designed to compliment Howdens Joinery’s best selling kitchen range, and to provide a family of kitchen frontals and matching joinery doors.
-See more about this project.
+The JELD-WEN Howdens Burford door was launched as a special moulded door exclusively designed to compliment Howdens Joinery’s best selling kitchen range, and to provide a family of kitchen frontals and matching joinery doors.

 2010's winner was Welland Timber Products Ltd for its role in the extraordinary restoration of Horace Walpole’s Villa in Strawberry Hill, Twickenham.